 remark-lint-no-emphasis-as-heading

-rule to warn when emphasis or strong are used to introduce a paragraph.
+remark-lint rule to warn when emphasis or strong are used instead of a heading.

 Contents